Quick answers to the most common questions about surgical menopause. Click any question to expand the answer — and follow the links for more detail.

 Can surgical menopause trigger past trauma or grief?

-Before Surgery
+Before surgery

 What questions should I ask before agreeing to ovary removal?

-Can I request a second opinion or different approach?
+Can I request a second opinion?

-After Surgery
+After surgery

 What does recovery look like?